alien4cloud/csar-public-library/org/ystia/samples/topologies/elk_beats/README.rst

 Complete configuration
 ----------------------

 - You will need to upload a **Logstash** configuration file using **filter_conf** artifact.
-Use the logstash-dummylogs-filters.conf file, located the config repository of the Dummylogs YSTIA component.
+Use the logstash-dummylogs-filters.conf file, located the config repository of the Dummylogs Ystia component.

 - Deploy application and when the application is running, connect to the Kibana GUI using the component's **url** output attribute